Opportunities to Find & Give Assistance

 - Live Oak Senior Nutrition and Service Center is distributing boxed (hot or cold) lunches Monday through Friday between 11 a.m. and 12:30 p.m.
 Call Kathy at (408) 354-0707 to order your meal one day in advance.
 A $3.00 donation is requested, but not required.

 - Next Door Solutions to Domestic Violence is offering crisis and community support, housing solutions, and supportive services to those in domestic violence situations.
+They also offer a Families for Peace program, a voluntary program for couples and families experiencing abuse in their relationship.

 - Santa Clara County Helping Hands is helping to match seniors to volunteers that can deliver basic supplies, groceries, prescriptions.

 - Catholic Charities of Santa Clara County is offering free weekly drive-thru sites at churches for food.
 If you need food, call 1-800-984-3663 or view the schedule on their website.
 Registration is done on site.
+They have also launched a COVID-19 Rent Relief Program.

 - The El Camino Hospital Scrivner Center for Mental Health & Addiction Services has highly skilled, compassionate professionals offering expert care for those with mental health conditions.
 The El Camino Hospital mental health access line number is 866-789-6089.